kxngzero329/ModernTechSolutions_PHP_-_MySQL/README.md

    - Make sure PHP is enabled and your web server is running

 5. **Access the application**
    - Open your browser and go to `http://localhost/modern-tech-hr-system` or your deployed URL

+   ** Make sure to extract the dompdf inside pdf folder (For payslip generation to work) **

 ---